scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 The HASH program has an input (scsn.reverse) which identifies stations whose polarity was found to be erroneous in the past.
 These reversals are applied post facto to correct the input polarity data.
-We will use this feature to demonstrate and example where the support vector and least squares classifiers behaves very differently.
-In Fig :ref:`flipped` we give an example comparing the results with (solid lines) and without (dashed lines) the benefit of the polarity correction.
-In this example, the polarity of a single station is changed (highlighted by the black arrow).
-This point is very close to the nodal line estimated by the SVC, which, given the soft thresholding, is forgiving of misclassification along its separating margin.
-The solution for the nodal line is largely unchanged.
+We will use this feature to demonstrate an example where the support vector and least squares classifiers behaves differently.
+In Fig :ref:`flipped` we give an example where we flipped the polarity of a single datum (indicated by the black arrow).
+The corresponding solutions are shown with (solid lines) and without (dashed lines) the benefit of the polarity correction.
+The datum that was changed is close to the nodal line estimated by the SVC, which, given the soft thresholding, is forgiving of misclassification along its separating margin.
+The SVC solution for the nodal line is largely unchanged.
 On the other hand, the strategy of FPFIT is to minimize the overall rate of misclassification.
 And indeed, in each case, it finds the optimal solution on this basis.
 In fact, in terms of misclassified point, FPFIT outperforms the SVC classifier.
 But we would question whether minimizing the overall rate of misclassification is reasonable from an